uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 .. resource-limited, yet critical to providing services to the
 .. general public who are their consituents.

-Figure :ref:`DimsSystemOverview` depicts a high-level diagram of the dataflows between DIMS and related system.
+Figure :ref:`dimsSystemOverview` depicts a high-level diagram of the dataflows between DIMS and related system.

-.. _DimsSystemOverview:
+.. _dimsSystemOverview:

 .. figure:: images/Overview-DIMS-system.png
-   :width: 70%
+   :figwidth: 70 %
    :align: center

    Overview of DIMS System